NIH-NICHD/Kids-First-Elements-of-Style-Workflow-Creation-Maintenance/classes/Lets-Dive-In/StartingAJupyterLabNotebook.md

 ## Start a new Analysis

 Next, within this new project, we will start an analysis.
+To do this, select *`Data Studio`*.

 <img src="https://github.com/NIH-NICHD/Kids-First-Elements-of-Style-Workflow-Creation-Maintenance/blob/main/assets/CAVATICADashboardProjectsStartAnAnalysis.png" width=650>

 ## Select JupyterLab